 - At the end of the first season of Batman: The Telltale Series, if Batman chooses to reveal his identity to Big Bad Vicki Vale, she cannot wrap her head around the truth as she's convinced that Bruce is just as bad as his father, Thomas it's rejected and claims that he uses his identity as Batman to prey on the innocent

-- The objective of the game in Umineko: When They Cry, but some characters grip a little too closely to this.
-Maria insists on the existence of witches, especially Beatrice; if her reality is chipped away, she can get frightfully unhinged yet more stubbornly assured.
+- Maria from Umineko: When They Cry insists on the existence of witches, especially Beatrice; if her reality is chipped away, she can get frightfully unhinged yet more stubbornly assured.
 Natsuhi dearly clings to the delusion that Kinzo loved and respected her, with no evidence whatsoever.

 - An inversion of the trope: A Loonatic's Tale Issue #4: "Talking To Myself," is about Dr. Qubert giving the main characters a mental health interview; Dr. Qubert's own personal philosophy on the treatment of mental disorders is that if he can see reality the way his patient does, he can understand what makes him see it that way and the best way to fix it.
 So in a very real sense he works by temporarily rejecting his own reality, so that he can see how his patient needs to change their reality to bring it in line with what's medically considered normal.